Blah2014/rafscroll/README.md

 requestAnimationFrame ensures that your transitions and animations will refresh each time the monitor refreshes, rather than each time a scroll event is fired.

+This is not a magic fix for smooth scrolling animations.
+In fact, sometimes regular old scroll events are smoother.
+But this is an easy way to test that out.

 To use the script, take one of the files from the /dist/ folder and drop it into your site.
 I've compiled two versions, one with a polyfill and one without.
 If you're unsure which version to use, use rafscroll.polyfill.min.js.